latest nhpb_banner 1__compressed2

 The uninsured and underinsured in Nassau County can get the health as well as dental care they need.
 Whether physicals, check-ups, immunizations, or prescription drugs, flu shots, or help from community clinics, there are services out there.
 Adults and children can get care.
 Find a free community clinic near you.

-Debt Reduction Services (phone (631)473-7500) is a non-profit firm that provides Nassau County individuals with support.
+Debt Reduction Services is a non-profit firm that provides Nassau County individuals with support.
 Counselors partner with clients by giving debt assistance on all sorts of bills.
-There is also free information regarding foreclosure advice, debt reduction programs (DMP), bankruptcy analysis, negotiation, consolidation, educational programs and free consultations.
-The main office is in Bohemia NY.
-(631)473-7500.
+There is also free information regarding foreclosure advice, debt reduction programs (DMP), or explore bankruptcy filing.
+The staff work with creditors on negotiation, consolidation, educational programs and free consultations.
+The main office is 4170 Veterans Memorial Hwy, Bohemia, NY 11716.
+Call (631)473-7500.

 By Jon McNamara